 Exhibit 4: LPR Enclosure Format

-The standardized format should be used as an enclosure to the LPR Public Letter.
+The standardized format should be used as an enclosure to the LPR Public Letter if an ANI has been identified.
 A similar format should be used for the Safeguards Performance Area in the Non-Public Letter.
 The information provided should describe NRC action during the review period, e.g. number of violations, deficiencies etc. for each performance area.
 In the identification of an Area Needing Improvement (ANI), the description should be clearly communicated in the enclosure with a list of the enforcement items and their descriptions used in the determination.
 A formatting example of an ANI is provided in the Safety Operations Performance Area.
 Formatting examples of a Performance Area without an ANI is provided in Radiological Controls, Facility Support and Other Areas.

 LICENSEE PERFORMANCE REVIEW FOR [FACILITY NAME] ASSESSMENT PERIOD: [Date] to [Date]